quii/learn-go-with-tests/error-types.md

 })
 ```

-We've added the type `BadStatusError` which implements the error interface
+We've added the type `BadStatusError` which implements the error interface.

 ```go
 type BadStatusError struct {